FabricMC/fabric-docs/develop/classtweaker/index.md

 ## Setup Process {#setup-process}

+Class tweakers may only target Minecraft classes, and are only available on Fabric Loader 0.18 and above.

 ### File Format {#file-format}

 Class tweaker files are conventionally named after your modid, appended with the `.classtweaker` extension to help IDE plugins recognize them.
 They should be stored in `resources`.